Alma Place, Belfast

 Student accommodation is often not a suitable environment for pets and that’s why pets of any shape or size aren't allowed.

-All grown-ups here so of course occasional overnight guests are allowed.
+They're all grown-ups here so of course occasional overnight guests are allowed.
 Please don't invite someone to stay for more than three consecutive nights though, and always check with your flatmates first that they're ok with extra house guests.

-Do I need to move out over the Christmas and Easter holidays?
+Do I Need to Move Out Over the Christmas and Easter Holidays?

 No, your room is yours for the whole of your tenancy.
 You only need to move out at the end of the agreement.
 It will be your responsibility to check with the local Council if Council Tax will be due if you stay during the holidays.

-Will I be charged for damages?
+Will I Be Charged for Damages?

-Can I smoke/vape?
+Can I Smoke/Vape?

-All properties are smoke free and this includes all types of E-cigarettes and Vapes.
+All their properties are smoke free and this includes all types of E-cigarettes and Vapes.
 Smoking is not allowed in any private or communal area including bedrooms, bathrooms, kitchens and all internal social spaces.
 Designated smoking areas can be found outside the building.
 If you do have an e-cigarette or Vape, please ensure that the charger conforms to British or EU safety standards, or they will be removed during room inspections.
-All drug use, including the use of Laughing Gas, Is prohibited at their properties.
+All drug use, including the use of Laughing Gas, is prohibited at their properties.

-What do I do if I am not totally satisfied?
+What Do I do if I am Not Totally Satisfied?

 What Behaviour / Conduct is Expected of Me?